Changa-Husky/VrChatDollyController/README.md

 - **Bookmarking:**
   Save and load pin locations (stored in the `Bookmarks` folder) to quickly recall your preferred camera setups.

+- **Play:**
+  This will wait 7 seconds make a beep and play the path while playing perform.mp3 from your desktop.
+Not sure how useful that is to anybody else but here it is.

 - **Experimental File Mode:**
   File mode allows you to import existing camera paths and adjust their positions or rotation.
 This mode is still under testing.